Better Brain Health Through Movement

 I tell you about Mikey to make a point.
 Whether you are a hyperactive kid, a stressed-out adult, or just someone concerned about your mental health, movement helps your mind.
-It improves memory, and attention and may enhance other mental functions too.
+It improves memory and attention and may enhance overall brain health.
 In fact, just 30 minutes of cardiovascular activity can improve your concentration for two hours or more!

 Research on Movement and Brain Health